430058Mauger1/Unit-15-Assignment-2/docs/README.md

 + #092833
 + White text, weight 700
 + Width 100% Height 56 pixels
-+ Will have the companies name, links to other pages and a search bar and button.
++ Will have the company's name, links to other pages and a search bar and button.
 + Bootstraps navbar automatically adjusts its size and layout for smaller screens.

 #### B Container